edequartel/Louis/README.md

 4. Pause: time between each activity
 5. Speech: how the letters are spoken

-1. Trys: nmumber of trys
+1. Trys: number of trys
 2. Conditional: when on type the letter/word.on braille display
 3. Reading: audio before/after/not on braille display
 4. Font: font to be shown